Our Privacy Statement & Cookie Policy

 No date agreed for talks

-Meanwhile, Trump told the New York Post that it's "possible" fresh peace talks between the United States and Iran could take place as soon as Friday.
+Meanwhile, Trump told the New York Post that it's "possible" fresh peace talks with Iran could take place as soon as Friday.

-However, the Iranian side accused of Trump of lying again, insisting it has not decided to attend talks on Friday, according to China Media Group (CMG).
+However, Iran accused Trump of lying again, insisting it has not decided to attend talks on Friday, according to China Media Group (CMG).

-Delegations from Iran and the United States were expected to hold the second round of their peace talks in Pakistan this week.
-The two countries conducted their first round of talks on April 11-12 in Islamabad, but the negotiations failed to reach an agreement.
+Delegations from Iran and the United States were expected to hold the second round of peace talks in Pakistan this week.
+The two countries held their first round of talks on April 11-12 in Islamabad, but the negotiations failed to reach an agreement.

-Iranian President Masoud Pezeshkian stated on Wednesday that Iran has always supported resolving issues through dialogue and agreements and will keep doing so.
+Iranian President Masoud Pezeshkian stated on Wednesday that Iran has always supported resolving issues through dialogue and agreements, and will continue to do so.

-In a post on social media platform X, he said breaches of commitments, blockades, and threats constitute the main obstacles to genuine negotiations, adding that "world sees your endless hypocritical rhetoric and contradiction between claims and actions," in reference to the United States.
+Writing on X, he said breaches of commitments, blockades, and threats constitute the main obstacles to genuine negotiations, adding that "world sees your endless hypocritical rhetoric and contradiction between claims and actions," in reference to the United States.

 Earlier in the day, Axios, citing US officials, reported that Trump is giving Tehran three to five days to unite behind a "coherent counter-offer," or the ceasefire extended on Tuesday will end.

-"It is not going to be open-ended," the officials were quoted as saying.
+"It is not going to be open-ended," the officials said.

-The Iranian government has also not yet announced an official stance on extending the ceasefire, according to CMG.
+The Iranian government is yet to announce an official stance on extending the ceasefire, according to CMG.

 (With input from agencies)